 There are also pills, which can help you to acclimatize better.
 Ask at pharmacy!

 Water purification tablets.
 We bought ours from super market in Kathmandu.
 They are called Ef-Chlor 3,5mg.
 There are 50 tablets (1 tablet = 1 liter of water) in a package.
 They cost us 130 NPR (a little bit more than 1 EUR/USD).

 In the mountains all snacks, dried fruits and nuts are at least 2 or 3 times more expensive than in Kathmandu.
 And they aren’t cheap in Kathmandu either.
-So if you know, that you would love to have a chocolate bar or some nuts more than once a week, then it might even be a good idea to bring something from home.
+So if you know, that you would love to have a chocolate bar or some nuts more than once a week and you want to save money, then it might even be a good idea to bring something from home.

 In Kathmandu we both bought 1 kilo of peanuts (100g x 10) each.
 For me it was enough until the end of the trek.
 Una couldn’t eat more than 4 packages.
 I had 5 small Snickers bars.
 Una – 10 regular Snickers bars.
 Later we bought few more chocolate bars in Manang and Muktinath, where prices in the shop are similar to those in Kathmandu.

 Coming to trek Annapurna circuit I was thinking, that here I will constantly feel like in some North Face commercial, where everyone looks like an experienced mountaineer.
 Reality turned out to be quite far from it.
-People, whom we met were wearing all kind of clothes.
+People, whom we met wore all kind of clothes, and only few had special trekking outfit.

 Some were in jeans, like Una.
 Others were in sweatpants.
 Some wore sneakers.
 Others even sandals.
-One thing in common – backpacks.
+One thing in common – backpacks, which is obvious, though.
 Everyone hiking Annapurna Circuit had a backpack.
-But again, one had genuine, like Una, but others – knockoffs.
+But again, one had genuine, but others – knockoffs.

 So, you got it – as long as your clothes are weather appropriate, fits you well and you feel good with them you should be fine.